Government Rent

 Background

-The assessment and collection of the new Government rent is governed by the Government Rent (Assessment and Collection) Ordinance (Cap.
+The Government rent referred to in this website is the Government rent payable under the Government Rent (Assessment and Collection) Ordinance (Cap.
 515).

 Percentage Charge